Robert Lee Durham

 Robert Lee Durham (May 4, 1870 – January 1, 1949) was an American engineer, educator, and author.
 He was the founding principal and president of Southern Seminary Junior College in Buena Vista, Virginia.

 Early life

 Durham was born in Shelby, Cleveland County, North Carolina on May 4, 1870.
-His mother was Catherine Durham and his father was Plato Durham, a well-known attorney of his time.
+His mother was Catherine Durham and his father was Plato Durham, a well-known attorney.
 His father died five years after his birth.
-In 1877, his mother remarried to Benjamin Franklin Dixon, a physician, and after the marriage, Durham's family later resided in Oxford where Durham studied at Horner Military School.
+In 1877, his mother married Benjamin Franklin Dixon, a physician, and the family moved to Oxford where he studied at Horner Military School.

 In 1891 he graduated with a degree in civil engineering from Trinity College of Randolph County, which was later known as Duke University.
-Durham later worried that the increasing financial instability was serious enough to hinder a career in engineering, after which he studied law at Trinity College.
+Concerned that his increasing financial instability would hinder a career in engineering, he studied law at Trinity College.

 Career

 In 1892 he enrolled in a private graduate school in Greensboro, North Carolina, and passed the North Carolina Bar Exam by the next year.
 By 1893, Durham started to specialize in legal matters in Rutherfordton.
 Durham started taking an interest in politics, after which he served as a delegate to the North Carolina Democratic Committee for four years from 1894 to 1898 and on the stage panel during the 1906 Democratic State Convention.
 In 1898 he assembled his own company, in Gastonia, of the North Carolina Infantry when the Spanish–American War broke out; however, he was not asked to serve in the war.